Monday, March 30, 2015

 Is untied from above a bicep

-Eyelids droop, jaws slacken, mysteries are revealed,
+Eyelids droop, jaws slacken,

 And A-H-H!